MxZoe/array-project/README.md

 Describe: substitute()
 Takes a single digit number and returns a "beep" for ones, "boop" for twos and "won't you be my neighbor?" for threes.

-Test: It should take a number and return that number
-Code: substitute(4567)
-Expected Output:4567

 Test: It should return a with a "Beep" when given a 1 as input
 Code: beepBoop(1);
 Expected Output: "Beep"